Russia-Ukraine War: What to know on Russia’s war in Ukraine

 DIPLOMATIC EFFORTS

-U.S. Secretary of State Antony Blinken was in Moldova pledging America’s support to the small Western-leaning former Soviet republic.
+Intense diplomatic efforts continued, with U.S. Secretary of State Antony Blinken in Moldova pledging America’s support to the small Western-leaning former Soviet republic.
 The country is coping with an influx of refugees from Ukraine and keeping an eye on Russia’s intensifying war with its neighbor.

-A third round of talks between Russia and Ukraine will take place Monday, according to Davyd Arakhamia, a member of the Ukrainian delegation.
-He gave no additional details.

-Previous meetings were held in Belarus and led to the failed cease-fire agreement to create humanitarian corridors for the evacuation of civilians from besieged cities.
+Blinken says the United States and its allies are having a “very active discussion” about banning the import of Russian oil and natural gas.

+In a call with Putin that lasted nearly two hours on Sunday, French President Emmanuel Macron repeated calls for Russia to halt military operations, protect civilians and allow humanitarian aid.
+A French official reported that Putin said he does not intend to attack nuclear plants.

+The director general of the International Atomic Energy Agency, Rafael Mariano Grossi, said Sunday that Ukrainian staff at the country’s largest nuclear plant are now required to seek approval for any operation, even maintenance, from the Russians.
+The Zaporizhzhya plant was seized by the Russians last week.

-Putin continued to blame the war on the Ukrainian leadership and slammed their resistance to the invasion.
-He said if they continued to resist, “They are calling into question the future of Ukrainian statehood.”
-His comments came as Zelenskyy made a “desperate plea” on Saturday to the U.S. Congressfor more planes as Russian forces continued to batter strategic locations.
+Putin continued to blame the war on the Ukrainian leadership, saying, “They are calling into question the future of Ukrainian statehood.”
+In a call with Turkish President Recep Tayyip Erdogan on Sunday, Putin said the invasion could be halted only “only if Kyiv ceases hostilities,” according to a Kremlin account.

-Meanwhile, Israel’s prime minister returned Sunday from a trip to Russia where he met Putin and discussed the war.

-Naftali Bennett flew to Moscow on Saturday, where he met the Russian leader for three hours.
-Bennett spoke to Zelenskyy after his meeting with Putin.

-Bennett’s trip was the latest attempt at diplomacy in the Russia-Ukraine crisis.
+Israel’s prime minister spoke with Putin on Sunday, a day after they met directly in Russia.
 Israel is one of the few countries that has good working relations with both Russia and Ukraine.

-Also Sunday, Pope Francis said he had dispatched two cardinals to Ukraine — a highly unusual move — saying “the Holy See is willing to do everything to put itself in service for peace.”

-The papal almsgiver, Cardinal Konrad Krajewski, was dispatched with aid, along with Cardinal Michael Czerny, who is head of the papal office that deals with migration, charity, justice and peace.

 THE HUMANITARIAN SITUATION